ioggstream/python-course/sparql-101/01-knowledge.md

 ```

 Exercise: take 2 minutes to map the JSON-LD
-format to the RDF format.
+format to the Turtle format.

 We'll see JSON-LD in detail later.